 —From the book: Vital Meetings

 A thoughtful agenda helps everyone show up to the meeting knowing:

 With a solid meeting agenda, everyone can stay focused.

 No matter how you organize your meeting agendas and notes, you can use these examples.
-It doesn’t matter whether you put your meeting agenda in your calendar invite, in a Google doc, in Word, or you use a meeting notes hub like Hugo — although every approach to organizing meeting agendas and notes has pros and cons.
+It doesn’t matter whether you put your meeting agenda in your calendar invite, in a Google doc, in Word, or you use a meeting notes hub like Fellow — although every approach to organizing meeting agendas and notes has pros and cons.

 What matters most, though, is that you have a meeting agenda at all.
 As many as two-thirds of all meetings don’t have one.

 Plan the agenda for your next meeting, and you’re already doing better than the majority of meeting organizers.